dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 #### Padding

 Both kernel and stride function as dimension reduction technic.
 So for each convolution layer, the output dimension will always be smaller than input.
 However if we want to build a deep convolution network, we don’t want the input size to shrink too fast.
 A small kernel can partly solve this problem.
 But in order to maintain certain dimension we need zero padding.
 The nice feature of zero padding(P) is that it will allow us to control the spatial size of the output volumes.
-Basically it is adding zero to your input.
+Basically it is adding zero border to your input.

 Consider example,